bjonnh/fpga_class_psone/web/content/requirements/linux/_index.md

 Currently, the Python distributed with oss-cad doesn't have the right version of pip and remove the installed migen reference that conflicts with the one we will use for LiteX

-MAKE SURE YOU RUN THE FOLLOWING COMMANDS
+MAKE SURE YOU RUN THE FOLLOWING COMMANDS, they work well on ubuntu, it will work ok on RedHat-like or Arch, but you will have to install the riscv toolchain yourself.
 {{% /notice %}}

 ```shell